Moelf/FHist.jl/README.md

 Fast, error-aware, and thread-safe 1D/2D/3D histograms that are also compatible with `StatsBase.Histogram`

 ## Changelog
+- 0.11
+  - Breaking change to the main constructor API, now the API is sanely divided into "constructor for empty histogram" and "make histogram given data".
+See documentation.
 - 0.10
   - due to huge latency issue, UnicodePlots.jl (for text based terminal display) has been dropped.